Indian campaign of Alexander the Great: Alexander's preparation

 Ancient Indian warriors (from left to right: Sattagydian, Gandharan, Hindush) c.
 480 BC.
 Naqsh-e Rostam reliefs of Xerxes I.

 After the death of Spitamenes and his marriage to Roxana (Raoxshna in Old Iranian) in 326 BC to cement his relations with his new Central Asian satrapies, Alexander was finally free to turn his attention to India.
-For Alexander, the invasion of India was a natural consequence of his subjugation of the Achaemenid Empire, as the areas of the Indus valley had long been under Achaemenid control, since the Achaemenid conquest of the Indus Valley c.
+For Alexander, the invasion of India was a natural consequence of his subjugation of the Achaemenid Empire, as the areas of the Indus Valley had long been under Achaemenid control, since the Achaemenid conquest of the Indus Valley c.
 515 BC.
 Alexander was only taking possession of territories which he had obtained from the Achaemenids, and now considered rightfully his own.

-Alexander invited all the chieftains of the former satrapy of Gandhara, to come to him and submit to his authority.
-Ambhi (Greek: Omphis), ruler of Taxila, whose kingdom extended from the Indus to the Jhelum (Greek: Hydaspes), complied.
+Alexander invited all the chieftains of the former satrapy of Gandāra, to come to him and submit to his authority.
+Omphis (Indic: Ambhi), ruler of Taxila, whose kingdom extended from the Indus to the Jhelum (Greek: Hydaspes), complied.
 At the end of the spring of 327 BC, Alexander started on his Indian expedition leaving Amyntas behind with 3,500 horse and 10,000 foot soldiers to hold the land of the Bactrians.